Splunk Enterprise Data Administration (SEDA)

 • Configure initial input testing with Splunk Web

-• Testing Indexes with Input Staging
+• Test Indexes with input staging

 Module 2 – Configuration Files and Apps